timluh98/FS-Webapp/docs/team-eval/contributions.md

 - Added `imprint.html`, `terms.html` and `privacy.html` pages and linked them in the footer of the `base.html`
 - A note has been added to inform the supplier that a 5% free will be taken upon successful purchases
 - Added logic for confirming payments, shipping and completion.
 Implemented this through the use of buttons in the orders section and new attributes in the databse (shipping_status and so on)
-- Reference: CoPilot - Prompt 1: How could I implement a payment system that confirms the payment and the shipping.
+- Reference: CoPilot - Prompt: How could I implement a payment system that confirms the payment and the shipping.
 How do I achieve that the Buttons for confirming that only shows for the right user?

 ## [Johann Estrada Pox]